blprickett/Reduplication-Simulations/README.md

 * matplotlib
 * itertools

 (Note that an earlier version of these scripts used recurrentshop from [this repo](https://github.com/blprickett/recurrentshop) and seq2seq from [this repo](https://github.com/farizrahman4u/seq2seq).
-However, these have been replaced with the Seq2Seq.py file included in this repo.
+However, these have been replaced with the Seq2Seq.py file included here.
 If you get slightly different results from what we report in the paper, this difference in likely the reason).

 ## Command line arguments